mqhuynh/17sp-srd-hybrid/client/README.md

 * To deploy on the server, type `gulp build` (TO DO).

 ## Deployment
-Follow these instructions on your local machine:
+You should have run the project on your local machine at least once.
+After that, follow these instructions on your local machine:

 * `cd client`
 * First thing first.
 What you need to do is to copy your local `www` directory to the server.